tprelog/homeassistant-gmusic_player/README.md

 ---
 ---

-## Google Music in HA -- [as a switch](https://community.home-assistant.io/t/google-music-in-ha/10976/214?u=troy)
+## Google Music in HA -- as a switch
-This is an updated version of the original Gmusic Switch.__
+This is an updated version of [the original Gmusic Switch.](https://community.home-assistant.io/t/google-music-in-ha/10976/214?u=troy)
-It has been modified to hopefully continue working past Home Assistant 92.1+ and [The Great Migration.](https://developers.home-assistant.io/blog/2019/02/19/the-great-migration.html)
+It has been modified to hopefully continue working past [The Great Migration](https://developers.home-assistant.io/blog/2019/02/19/the-great-migration.html) and Home Assistant 92.1+

 ![img](img/gm_switch.png)